Conscious Consumerism 101

 - Shop the periphery of the grocery store: generally, the most wholesome foods are found here, whilst the most processed foods are found in the inner aisles and by the cashiers.
 Whole, unprocessed foods don’t come with nutrition labels and are generally healthier for you.
 Choose local and organic where possible.

 - Don’t confuse wants with needs: when you reach for an item (or are looking at it in your online shopping cart), ask yourself if you really need it.
 My wife and I try to implement the “need it/screaming yes” criterion: If it’s truly needed, then of course purchase it.
-If it’s not essential, then go ahead and buy it if it is truly a “screaming yes.”
+If it’s not essential, then go ahead and buy it if it is truly a “screaming yes” (similar to Marie Kondo’s does it spark joy? criterion).
 You need not apologize if something makes you happy to own and that you will actually use (and meets any other criteria that you might have re packaging, durability, sourcing, etc.).

 - Minimize packaging: buy in bulk whenever you can.
-Generally, the larger the quantity, the less the (per item) packaging.
+Generally, the larger the quantity, the less packaging (per item).
 Even better is to support a local bulk food or zero waste store if there is one near you.
 Many now allow you to bring in your own clean containers or bags to refill.

 - The Three Rs (Reduce/Reuse/Recycle) are in order of impact: It might make us feel good to throw something into the recycle bin rather than the garbage bin, but doing so should be treated as the last resort.
 Reducing the waste we generate (by minimizing packaging, avoiding cheap/low-quality items that break down after a short time period, and simply choosing to not purchase an item) is most impactful.
 Reusing items (and opting for reusable over disposable), and extending their lifespan (by proper care, storage, repair) helps to delay their disposal and prevent the purchase of new, replacement goods.
 Recycling is only done after the item we’ve purchased has reached its end-of-life—after we’ve already done what we can to reduce waste and extend its life.